Algebraic approach to Bose-Einstein Condensation in relativistic Quantum Field Theory. Spontaneous symmetry breaking and the Goldstone Theorem: Equilibrium states for interacting quantum field theory

-Note that the enlarged algebra $\mathcal{A}$ does not depend on the choice of the Hadamard function.
+Note that the enlarged algebra $\mathcal{A}$, obtained as $(\mathcal{F}_{\mu c},\star_H)$, does not depend on the choice of the Hadamard function.
 Only the labeling by the functional depends on $H$.
-Note furthermore that the normal ordered functionals are, in general, no longer functionals on the configuration space due to the singularities of the Hadamard function.
+Note furthermore that the normal-ordered functionals are, in general, no longer functionals on the configuration space due to the singularities of the Hadamard function.

 The standard normal ordering in Fock space with respect to annihilation and creation operators is obtained if one chooses the symmetrized vacuum 2 point function $\Delta_1$ as the Hadamard function.
-It has the nice feature that the vacuum expectation value $\omega_0(\no{O}_{\Delta_1})$ of a normal ordered functional $\no{O}_{\Delta_1}$ coincides with the evaluation of the functional $O$ at $\phi=0$,
+It has the nice feature that the vacuum expectation value $\omega_0(\no{O}_{\Delta_1})$ of a normal-ordered functional $\no{O}_{\Delta_1}$ coincides with the evaluation of the functional $O$ at $\phi=0$,

 A corresponding formula holds for any quasifree (Gaussian) state $\omega$, if one uses its symmetrized 2-point function as the Hadamard function, in particular for KMS states.

 This choice of normal ordering, however, is problematic when one wants to identify observables in different states or under the process of renormalization.
 Then a preferred Hadamard function with $W=0$ is better behaved, as first discussed by Hollands and Wald \cite{HW01}.
 In the case of a generic curved background that preferred function is in general not well defined but in the case of Minkowski space it was explicitly constructed in appendix A of \cite{BDF09}.
 It is unique up to the choice of a length scale.